csells/go_router/README.md

 [complexity](https://www.reddit.com/r/FlutterDev/comments/koxx4w/why_navigator_20_sucks/).

-The purpose of the go_router is to use declarative routes to reduce complexity, regardless of the platform you're targeting.
-Specifically, since web users can enter arbitrary locations to navigate your app, go_router is designed to be able to handle arbitrary locations while still allowing an easy-to-use developer experience.
+The purpose of the go_router is to use declarative routes to reduce complexity, regardless of the platform you're targeting, handling deep linking from Android, iOS, the web, etc. while still allowing an easy-to-use developer experience.

 # Getting Started
 To use the go_router package, [follow these